 But will it be more difficult?
 Yes, in my experience these cases are slightly more difficult.
 These types of cases are nearly impossible, in my earnest opinion, to try to handle on your own.

 You will blow it and make it ten times more difficult for your Atlanta personal injury lawyer or Decatur accident lawyer or McDonough accident attorney or whoever you hire in whatever city you hire them in.

-Also, you probably signed some paperwork and releases that you didn’t even know where important.
+Also, you probably signed some paperwork and releases that you didn’t even know were important.
 Now that skinned knee you got in the fourth grade is being thrown around as a preexisting injury.
 That analogy is a joke, but the point is sincere.
-You will open yourself up for a let down.
+You will open yourself up for a letdown.
 Contact your Georgia Consumer Law Firm.